Silksofthesoul/img-slider/README.md

 The parameter classes are available for the container: `.param-statusbar .param-downloadbutton .param-zoom`

 -   **.param-statusbar** - Show the status bar.
 The status displays information about which image on the account from the list is displayed (1/10).
--   **downloadbutton** -- Show upload image button
+-   **.downloadbutton** -- Show upload image button
--   **param-zoom** -- The ability to deploy the inspector to the entire browser screen.
+-   **.param-zoom** -- The ability to deploy the inspector to the entire browser screen.

 Example: